gagankumarba/Project-Controls-Portfolio-KX-Station/README.md

 #### 3. Performance Analytics (Power BI)
 * **Data Modeling:** Created a dedicated `DateTable` and established relationships for time-intelligence functions.
 * **DAX Measures:** Wrote custom DAX for **Cumulative Planned Value (PV)** and **Cumulative Earned Value (EV)** to generate the S-Curve.
-* **Forensic Analysis:** Built a dynamic delay table to isolate activities with >10 days variance, pinpointing the "Piling Zone 1" obstruction as the root cause.
+* **Forensic Analysis:** Built a dynamic delay table to isolate activities with negative variance, pinpointing the "Piling Zone 1" obstruction as the root cause.

 ---